 Mark also has long taken a leading role in his community.
 He was elected as a Democratic district leader in 2007.
 He also founded the Barack Obama Democratic Club of Upper Manhattan, a diverse grassroots organization focused on progressive activism and political reform.
 Mark served as chair of the Traffic and Transportation Committee on Manhattan Community Board 12 where he called for improved subway and bus service and championed the cause of making streets safer for bicyclists.

 Mark graduated from Haverford College with a B.A. in physics.
 He received a Masters in Public Policy from Harvard University’s Kennedy School of Government.
-Mark resides with his wife and their two sons in Washington Heights.
-Mark speaks Spanish and Hebrew.
+Mark resides with his wife and their two sons in Washington Heights and he speaks Spanish and Hebrew.